 You want to send wanted emails.
 To ensure your subscribers want to receive your emails, ask for their consent when they first sign up for your list, called double-opted in (DOI) or confirmed opted-in (COI).
 One idea for getting their consent is to send them a welcome email that asks them to take an action like clicking a link to verify their email.

 With plain text emails, there isn’t much to hide.
 Spam filters have an easier time accepting plain text emails because there are fewer places to hide nefarious elements.
-So make sure you take some time to review and adjust the text version of your HTML email because some strict filters will only accept the text version.
-Most .mil addresses only allow text emails to be received and some .gov and .edu addresses may have strict rules to only accept text versions of emails.
+When using a tool like Higher Logic Thrive Marketing that lets you set up a text version with your HTML version, make sure you take some time to review and adjust the text version of your email.
+Some strict filters will only accept the text version, for example most .mil addresses only allow text emails to be received and some .gov and .edu addresses may have strict rules to only accept text versions of emails.

 This is the best practice version of one of our risks.
 Providing a clear unsubscribe mechanism and making sure it works is a great way to avoid becoming spam.